Maliq & D'Essentials: 2013: Sriwedari

 Their fifth album, Sriwedari, was released on 25 January 2013.
 The first single from this album is "Setapak Sriwedari" and followed by the second single with a dangdut genre, "Drama Romantika".
 The third single of this album is "Dunia Sekitar".
 Different from the previous albums which sound 'American', this fifth album has more of a vintage feel.
 On behalf of the totality, the album was inspired by several classic British band, mastering a passing phase in the legendary studio where The Beatles worked on music, Abbey Road Studios.
-The fifth album also received the title as the one of the Best Album 2013 by Rolling Stone Indonesia magazine.
+The fifth album also received the title as one of the Best Album 2013 by Rolling Stone Indonesia magazine.

 The album was launched in Gandaria City Mall, Jakarta, with Setapak Sriwedari Concert as the event title on 10 February 2013, attended by thousands of Maliq & D'Essentials fans.
 After "Setapak Sriwedari Concert" was done, the concert was also held in Java Jazz Festival, Bali, and Surabaya.
 In October 2013, they also performed a showcase named Maliq & D'Essentials Live in Singapore 2013 at The Home Club, Singapore.

-After going through so many struggles, changes, trials & tribulations, as well as numerous successes, praises and appreciations, it is certain that Maliq & D'Essentials had taken all their experiences into account and will be able to turn it all into a form of art no less expected of them.
-After more than a decade, the group had significantly matured into an entity that is quite iconic in the Indonesian music industry.

 2014: Musik Pop

 In 2014, Maliq & D'Essentials released their sixth album, Musik Pop, on 15 May 2014.
 "Ananda" is the first single of the album, featuring Indonesian legendary musician Indra Lesmana.
-The launch of the album itself was held in Jazzy Nite Citos along with the 12 years anniversary of the band, attended by thousands of fans of Maliq & D'Essentials and recorded by Kompas TV.
-In May 2014, they performed a concert at Sydney, Australia to indulge their fans such as Indonesian student in the country.
+The launch of the album itself was held in Jazzy Nite Citos along with the 12-year anniversary of the band, attended by thousands of fans of Maliq & D'Essentials and recorded by Kompas TV.
+In May 2014, they performed a concert at Sydney, Australia to indulge their fans such as Indonesian students in the country.